philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 I'm sure some readers will notice that this solution requires a bit more DOM traversal than the original.
 Though, hopefully, I've convinced you that the benefits of this approach far outweigh the costs of such a small performance hit.
 I will gladly trade a few microseconds of DOM lookup today if it lowers the likelihood of spending a few hours tracking down bugs in the future.

-### Default Prevented
+### Default Prevented?

-Frequently developers use `stopPropagation` because they've called `preventDefault` and they think later event handlers should no longer apply.
-But this isn't necessarily the case.
+Many developers will stop event propagation because they've called `preventDefault` and think that subsequent event handlers should no longer apply.
+But this usually isn't the case.

-### Prevent Default

-Developers frequently use `stopPropagation` or `return false` when what they really want to use is `preventDefault`.

-Let's say you have a link on your site that users can click on the share the current page on Twitter.
-The actual link points to a URL on twitter.com but rather than going there you want to run some JavaScript that opens a classic Twitter share popup instead.

-In order to prevent the browser from actually navigation to twitter.com, you need to tell it to `preventDefault`.
+Consider the Bootstrap and Rails example shown above. `data-remote` link handlers prevent default because they need to make an AJAX request instead of navigating to the link address.
+But clearly that doesn't mean an open Bootstrap dropdown shouldn't close when that link is clicked.

+About a year ago I thought it would be valuable to create an event handling library that, instead of ever stopping propagation, would simply mark certain events as "handled".
+This would allow handlers registered farther up the DOM to inspect the event and, based on whether or not it had been "handled", determine if any further action was needed.

+This seemed nice in theory, but what I found was in all cases where I wanted to treat a "handled" event differently than an unhandled event, those events had also had their default action prevented.
+I realized that the DOM already provided such a method: `defaultPrevented`.

-Imagine you also have some code on your site that uses Google Analytics to track link clicks to external domains.
-Maybe it looks like this:
+To make this more clear, imagine you're adding an event handler to the document to use Google Analytics to track when the user clicks on links to external domains.
+It might look something like this:

 ```javascript
 $(document).on('click', 'a', function() {